ethanfrogers/hapi-rate-limit/README.md

 ## Per-route settings

-All of the settings (except for `userLimit` and `userCache`) can be overridden in your route's config.
+All of the settings (except for `userCache`) can be overridden in your route's config.

 For instance, to disable `pathLimit` for a route you would add this to its `config` attribute